 My family is currently obsessed with this Coconut Rice recipe.
 So much so, that my kids have been asking if I can make it for lunch or even breakfast!
 Ha!
 I haven’t catered to those demands, but I did make it three times last week to go with our dinners.
 It’s the absolute perfect side dish for grilled meats.
-We’ve had it with grilled pork chops and chicken kabobs, but I think we need to try it with our favorite grilled Marinated Sanpete Turkey too.
+We’ve had it with grilled pork chops and chicken kabobs, but I think we need to try it with our favorite grilled Marinated Sanpete Turkey, too.

 Whenever I hear someone say their kid doesn’t like rice, I’m surprised.
 Probably because my kids are all rice maniacs.
 I figured all kids are born loving rice.
 The truth is I kind of wish my kids weren’t so crazy about it.
 Rice can be SUCH A PAIN to clean up from under the table and the high chair.
 You would think I would just stop making it, but Sim and I both spent time serving as missionaries for our church in areas where rice was a huge staple.
 Instead of it making us get sick of it, it had the opposite effect.
 We both love meals that have rice as a side.
-In turn we now we have five kiddos who also love meals that have rice as a side.
+In turn, we now have five kiddos who also love meals that have rice as a side.
 What can you do?

 As much as they love rice, I have to admit I wasn’t expecting them to love this coconut rice so much.
 I figured once they detected the very slight sweetness and coconut flavor they’d turn their little noses up.
 To my surprise they all loved it.
-This Coconut Rice recipe not only has a fantastic subtle flavor that pairs perfectly with grilled or Asian themed meals, it also has a slight creaminess and unique texture that keeps you going back for one more bite.
+This Coconut Rice recipe not only has a fantastic subtle flavor that pairs perfectly with grilled or Asian-themed meals, but it also has a slight creaminess and unique texture that keeps you going back for one more bite.
 SO GOOD!

 Coconut Fan?
 Try these: